Ethics In Advertising And Promotion

 When it comes to being an economic development professional, doing what is ethical is about doing what is right for the client and the community.

-I was recently asked by the International Economic Development Council (IEDC) to author a handout for use in the upcoming Ethics Workshop scheduled for September 18th from 10:30 am – 12:30 pm during the 2011 Annual Conference in Charlotte, NC.
-Given the importance of the topic, and with approval from IEDC, I thought I would share the information with you and encourage you to attend the workshop if at all possible.
+In 2011, I was asked by the International Economic Development Council (IEDC) to author a handout for use in their Ethics Workshop.
+Given the importance of the topic, and with approval from IEDC, I thought I would share the information with you.

 Ethics are the moral principles and values that govern the actions and decisions of an individual or group.
 They serve as guidelines on how to act rightly and justly when faced with moral dilemmas.
 In contrast, laws are society’s values and standards that are enforceable in the courts.
 But, there are numerous situations where judgment plays a large role in defining ethical boundaries.
 For perspective, actions that are technically legal could be considered unethical.

 Pre-1960’s, caveat emptor (consumer beware) was the accepted ethical standard in the business world.
 But, that standard is no longer acceptable.
 In fact, it was forever changed when in 1962 President Kennedy introduced the Consumer Bill of Rights establishing six guidelines to protect consumers from unethical business practices.
 The right to be informed is particularly relevant for all advertising and promotion practices.
 This right states business should always provide consumers with sufficient information to make informed choices, and that the information provided should always be complete and truthful.

 In that spirit, what follows is guidance, adapted from the ICC International Code of Advertising and Marketing Practice , to provide you additional perspective to the IEDC Code of Ethics as it relates to this specialized area.
 There is also additional information available in a previous blog post I authored on this subject.